SS United States: Okaloosa County, Florida

 On August 30, 2024, Florida's Okaloosa County announced its plan to buy United States and sink her as the world's largest artificial reef off Destin-Fort Walton beach at a cost of $1 million.
 The county identified several inshore locations, hoping tourism and diving expeditions would bring in revenue to pay for the project.
 Escambia County had sunk the aircraft carrier USS Oriskany as part of a similar plan.
 The same day, the Conservancy said the agreement with Okaloosa County was a contingent contract and would only proceed if the Conservancy had no other options to keep the ship afloat.
 It would be enacted in the event no alternatives be found before the eviction deadline.

 In October 2024, Okaloosa County purchased the ship for $1 million.
 The county estimated that the project would take about 18 months and $10 million after judge approval.
 To prepare the ship to be sunk as an artificial reef, she would first be relocated to Mobile, Alabama, to be prepared for scuttling, before finally arriving in Destin-Fort Walton Beach, Florida.

 Alongside the artificial reef, the SS United States Conservancy also plans to open a land-based museum.
 The museum will include ship artifacts, fixtures, furnishings, vintage audio-visual material, and archival documentation collected over the years.
 Salvaged items from the ship will include her radar mast and both funnels.

 In response to Okaloosa County's plans to sink the ship, the New York Coalition to Save the SS United States, a nonprofit organization, was formed in an attempt to try and save the ship.
 On March 2, 2025, the Coalition filed a federal complaint against Okaloosa County, which was dismissed by the judge on August 6.
-The Coalition currently has a petition with over 14,000 signatures and counting.
+As of January 2026, the Coalition had a petition with over 15,500 signatures.
+In addition, on December 18, 2025, the New York City Council unanimously passed Resolution 0649, sponsored by council member Gale Brewer, calling on the federal government to prevent the sinking of United States.